#001 – Orchestra

 Music Square Jerusalem

-A bronze fountain structure installed in the interstitial space between buildings.
-Adjacent to the fountain, there are cafes and an open-air stage for music performances.
+A bronze fountain in the space between buildings, near cafes and an open-air music stage.

 ABAGADA